Suggestions and complaints

 Complaints or concerns about academic or welfare matters should be addressed in the first instance to the student’s Tutor, who will consult with Directors of Studies as appropriate.

 Any minor concerns of a domestic nature which relate to accommodation faults or the non-functioning of other student facilities should be reported via the Online Maintenance System.
-More major domestic concerns should be addressed to the Operations Manager, and complaints about bills and other financial matters should be addressed directly to the Senior Bursar who can be contacted by email.
+More major domestic concerns should be addressed to the Estates Director, and complaints about bills and other financial matters should be addressed directly to the Senior Bursar who can be contacted by email.

 If students are not satisfied with the College response to any complaint they make then they should contact the Senior Tutor.